DARPA-ASKEM/knowledge-middleware/model_dataset_linking/README.md

-dataset that will help the user complete their process faster - we are doing this by looking for features and documents that are semantically similar but we could use user(s) info as well and user other factors to rank relevance with the goal of reducing user search time
+dataset that will help the user complete their process faster - we are doing this by looking for features and documents that are semantically similar but we could use user(s) info as well and user other factors to rank relevance with the goal of reducing user search time.
+Could we ask the user for information on signup that would help up tailor this feature and the application to their needs?

 ### Other Evaluation Methods/Datasets
 Evaluating document retrieval on kilt with same metrics (prec@k,rec@k,em@k) is probably a good proxy.
 Evaluation on question answering datasets would also be a good metric, maybe extract a subset with shorter answers or a make a similar wikipedia feature finding dataset?

+### Pseudo Names and Descriptions
+Maybe we could create essentially pseudo names given model code/other model info to use in our documents which we semantically embed.
+The user could change the name and description to whatever they like but if we have accompanying information we could create more descriptive names/descriptions though that functionality would belong more naturally in TA1.

+### Knowledge Graphs and LLMs
+Could we potentially use the LLM to create a knowledge graph? - https://www.youtube.com/watch?v=Hg4ahTQlBm0 Can we use an LLM to query the knowledge graph? - https://arxiv.org/pdf/2305.13168.pdf This functionality would belong in TA2 most likely.

-### Current Challenges
+## Current Challenges
+### Similar Datasets/Dataset Features
 When model feature information is very short and non-descriptive and there are many similar datasets and dataset features this problem becomes very much a needle in the haystack problem when the dataset amounts get large..

+### Poor Model Information
 We don't get very descriptive model feature descriptions.
 If we or data annotation could use model source documents to create better model name/descriptions this would be alot easier.
-Maybe we could create essentially pseudo names given model code/other model info?

 ## Implementation
 For semantic matching we use langchain's implementation of openai embeddings, which we